 What is Deserialization?

-Deserialization is the process of taking structured data from a format like JSON, TOML, YAML, or binary and converting it into a Rust data structure, such as a struct, enum or collection.
-It allows Rust programs to read, interpret and process external data.
+Deserialization in Rust is the process of taking data stored in a specific format, like JSON, TOML, YAML, or even binary, and converting it into a native Rust data structure such as a struct, enum, or Vec.

-- Processing Configuration Files: Parse TOML or YAML into Rust structs for application settings.
+- Processing Configuration Files: TOML or YAML config files are deserialized into structs to access values like app_name, port, or debug.

 How to Perform Deserialization in Rust